My Best Friend's Exorcism: A Novel

 ✨ Summarized by Bookclubs AI

-Readers say *My Best Friend’s Exorcism* captures 1980s nostalgia and the complexity of female friendship with a unique blend of horror and humor.
-Fans...
+Readers say *My Best Friend’s Exorcism* masterfully captures 1980s nostalgia with vivid imagery and a strong horror movie vibe, enhanced in audiobook ...

 Abby and Gretchen have been friends since the fourth grade.
 One night (as teenagers in 1988) they are at a friend’s house boating, swimming, tanning, and experimenting with LSD when a very naked Gretchen jumps into the water and ends up getting lost in the woods.
 When her friends find her the next morning, she is disoriented and not behaving like herself.
 As the days go by, she becomes more and more different until it’s clear something happened to Gretchen in those woods.
 Abby is determined to find out what.